2001-2005 Honda Civic sedan

 With so many Civics being utilized as commuter cars, a navigation system can really come in handy.
 Double-DIN stereos won't fit in the Civic’s dash, so you'll have to find a single-DIN navigation receiver or rely on a portable GPS device.
 They’re easy to move from car to car, packed with handy points of interest and come with trusted software and maps pre-loaded for your journey.

-You can’t be a real tuner without great tunes, and the stereo is often the first thing that gets swapped out of a Civic.
-Upgrading to a new receiver adds great looks, better controls to tweak the sound, and a world of extras like iPod control, Bluetooth connectivity and more.
-Tuning is all about power, and the stereo is no exception, so amps and a thumping sub are a must — find a good multi-channel amp to conserve space and you’ll be able to power all your speakers and a sub for a system that will do justice to any style of music.
+The ultimate tuner: You can’t be a real tuner without great tunes, and the stereo is often the first thing that gets swapped out of a Civic.
+Upgrading to a new receiver means better looks, more sound control, and a world of extras like iPod control, Bluetooth connectivity and more.
+Tuning is all about power, and the stereo is no exception, so amps and a thumping sub are a must.
+Look for a quality multi-channel amp that will power all your speakers and a sub without taking up too much space in your car.